 The Aboriginal school-based training program (ASBT) is for Aboriginal students in Years 10, 11 and 12.
 The ASBT program aims to help Aboriginal students gain the skills to keep studying after school or get a job.

-Pre-apprenticeships in schools (PAiS) are Certificate II qualifications that can lead to a related apprenticeship.
-In a PAiS program you will attend school, train at a registered training organisation (RTO) such as a TAFE college, and undertake a work placement.
+Pre-apprenticeships (PAiS) and pre-traineeships in schools are Certificate II qualifications that can lead to a related apprenticeship or traineeship.
+In these programs; students attend school, train at a registered training organisation (RTO) such as a TAFE college, and undertake work placement.

 School-based apprenticeships and traineeships (SBA or SBT) are paid employment-based training programs for full time school students who are generally 15 years of age and over.
 In an SBA or SBT you will be a full time student and a part time employee, with the same employment and training conditions and responsibilities as other apprentices/trainees.